Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** To make someone do something by force.
 **Sentence:** The teacher will compel the students to follow the classroom rules.
 **Conversation:**
-A – Do you have to finish your homework?
+A – Do you have to finish your homework
 B – Yes, the teacher will compel us if we don’t.

 ### Word: Considerably